Salary by region

 The UK boasts the largest eCommerce market in Europe and the largest concentration of billion-dollar tech startups than any other country.
 Outside of the tech industry, businesses of all sizes across all industries are undergoing digitisation.
 This has left a deficit of more than 40,000 professionals with the digital skills needed to help businesses evolve.

-As of 2018, just under half (52.2%) of all web traffic was via mobile device.
-The number of connected devices is thought to hit 50 billion by the year 2020.
+The number of connected devices is thought to hit 50 billion by 2020.
 In order to improve user experience and remain competitive, businesses are investing in responsive sites and mobile sites.
 Developers can increase their employability by gaining experience or knowledge in this area.

 Developers at a mid and senior level are currently the most sought-after professionals within the UK technology hiring market.
 Highly experienced, qualified professionals may find this the ideal time to renegotiate salaries or to pursue new opportunities.